 You may think the chemicals that create the fizz and reaction to the water could be harmful when in fact they are probably the two safest ingredients in the bomb.
 They are in fact, Bicarbonate of Soda, and Citric acid.
 Two things you are more likely to digest in food than spend bath time with.

 No, it’s the other stuff you need to worry about.
-What makes the fragrance, the colour, and those tiny little bits of glitter you sometimes see.
+What makes the fragrance, the color, and those tiny little bits of glitter you sometimes see.

 Ensure the fragrance of the bath bomb is natural and listed on the label, ensure the colorant is natural and there is no glitter and your kids can enjoy fizzy bath time as often as they like.